-Bamboo Palm prefers for the soil to dry out between waterings and should be watered regularly.
+Bamboo Palm thrives in dry soil and should be watered sparingly.
 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Bamboo Palm may have difficulty thriving and will drop leaves 🍃 without ample sunlight.
 Place it less than 3 feet from a window to maximize the potential for growth.
 Select your region to see how the current weather in your area affects the placement in your home 🏡.